vinceskahan/weewx-epaper/README.md

 * Raspberry Pi ZeroW+, pi3, or later
 * SD card for the Pi at least 8 GB
 * Power supply for the Pi
-* 5 x 7 inch photo frame with a trimmed mat located approximately:
+* 5 x 7 inch photo frame with a trimmed mat - the hole is located approximately:
     * 28mm from the left/right edges
     * 29mm from the top edge
     * 39mm from the bottom edge